ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 - For quizzes, we will not offer accommodations as one may retake them during the final exam (see [Exams](#exams)).
 Quizzes will be released to all students after grades are released for practice purposes.
 - For the final exam, we will provide accommodations following the [university policy](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/) for unforseeable circumstances including serious illness and family emergencies.
 Please contact the instructor when requesting accommodations.
 - We will also accommodate final exams in conflict with finals of other courses.
 Please email the instructor screenshots of your WebReg record showing the conflict.

+**What's the course material like?**

+You can see a [previous version of the course](https://ucsd-cse12-sp24.github.io/){:target="_blank"}, which will give you a sense.
+This offering will cover the similar topics covered in prior iterations.
+However, because of the uniqueness of summer sessions, there will be differences in pace and focus.

+There is no required textbook for you to purchase for the course.
+The course uses a combination of online resources and notes from the instructor.

+**Can I audit the course?**

+You can use all the public resources on this website, and if you're a UCSD community member, you can view all the podcasts for the problem sessions at [https://podcast.ucsd.edu/](https://podcast.ucsd.edu/).
+Beyond that we don't have any formalized support for auditing the course.

+**Do we need a clicker for this class?**

+No. We use Gradescope to collect Engagement credit.

+**Where are the icons from?**

+Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.

 # Acknowledgements